-Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Saskatchewan Ministry of Environment (MOE) The Ministry of Environment (MOE) provides science-based solutions, compliance and mitigation measures aimed at protecting the environment, and safeguarding communities.
+Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Addition Support Saskatchewan Ministry of Environment (MOE) The Ministry of Environment (MOE) provides science-based solutions, compliance and mitigation measures aimed at protecting the environment, and safeguarding communities.
 They will work with Environment Canada during emergencies to ensure appropriate response, clean up and remediation to product release.
 Any spill, release or emergency that may harm the environment or pose a risk to public health or safety must be reported immediately.
 If you're unsure if a spill is reportable, you should call it in right away.
 To report a spill, call the 24/7 Spill Control Centre at 1-800-667-7525.
 Provide detailed information about the discharge and discovery, including: Site location Responsible party Substances involved in the occurrence Surrounding land use Agencies involved in the discharge For spills exceeding reportable limits as defined by legislation, the responsible party must also submit a Written Spill Report within 30 days.
 Forms section "MOE 30 Day Written Spill Report Form" for report.
-MOE has a Wildfire operations / management program.
-Local Saskatchewan Public Safety Agency Authorities (SPSA) The Saskatchewan Public Safety Agency (SPSA) coordinates activation of provincial resources and equipment.
+MOE has a Wildfire operations manageme program.
+Saskatchewan Public Safety Agency (SPSA) The Saskatchewan Public Safety Agency (SPSA) coordinates activation of provincial resources and equipment.
 Coordinate provincial operations in response to a provincially or nationally declared emergency.
 Provide direction, leadership and support to the conduct of emergency operations.
 Manage the preparedness, activation, support and operations conduct of the Provincial Emergency Operations Centre and alternate centres.
 Coordinate information gathering and dissemination.
 Prepare and distribute all communications such as situation reports and alerts.
 Coordinate provincial operations in response to requests for assistance from the Federal Government or other government ministries, Crown corporations, agencies or municipal governments dealing with emergencies.
 Liaise with Public Safety Canada and, through this agency, other federal government departments and agencies where federal assistance or information is required.
 Liaise with local governments, other Ministries, Crowns, Agencies, provincial and territorial governments and Critical Infrastructure stakeholders where assistance, involvement and/or information are required.
-Through the Chief of Emergency Management provide reports to the Deputy Minister/President responsible for Emergency Management and/or the Ministers' Committee on Emergency Management, Federal/Provincial/Territorial Senior Official Committee on Emergency Management, Cabinet or Cabinet Committees.
-Municipalities/Band Councils Municipalities are obligated to establish emergency plans; their role and function in an emergency may include but is not limited to: Maintain an emergency line (24/7) where incidents can be reported.
+Through the Chief of Emergency Management provide reports to the Deputy Minister/President responsible for Emergency Management and/or the Ministers' Committee on Emergency Management, Federal/Provincial/Territorial Senior Official Committee o , nce or Report immediately at the first available opportunity Contact information available in the applicable Site-Specific Plan.
+Local Authorities Municipalities/Band Councils Municipalities are obligated to establish emergency plans; their role and function in an emergency may include but is not limited to: Maintain an emergency line (24/7) where incidents can be reported.
 Provide representatives to the site of the incident or Operator Emergency Operations Centre.
-Declare a "State of Local Emergency" to exercise special powers Activate warning systems Initiate public protection measures as required, and coordinate municipal resource and equipment support Report immediately at the e first available opportunity the applicable Site-Specific Plan.
+Declare a "State of Local Emergency" to exercise special powers Activate warning systems Initiate public protection measures as required, and coordinate municipal resource and equipment support